 Chalk art festival sends out call to Oklahoma artists

-The festival features four categories in which artists may compete: Grades 6 and younger, junior high (grades 7-9), high school (grades 10-12) and college/adult.
-Artists may enter as individuals or collaborate in groups no larger than four per square.
+The festival features four categories in which artists may compete: Grades 6 and younger, Junior high (grades 7-9), high school (grades 10-12) and college/adult.
+Artists may also collaborate in groups as large as four on a given entry.

-“I am always amazed when artists converge on the USAO campus so early in the morning, but I am even more amazed by the quality of art that is created in a short period of time,” Knapp said.
-“This will be our 25th year and I continue to be impressed by the talent, skill and creativity that Oklahoma artists bring to the event.”
+“I am always amazed when artists converge on the USAO campus so early in the morning, but I am even more amazed by the quality of art that is created in a short period of time.
+We have been holding this event for over 20 years and I continue to be impressed by the talent, skill, and creativity that Oklahoma artists bring to the event.”

 The Montmartre festival serves a secondary role as a recruiting event for the USAO Art Department as well as for the university as a whole.
-It is held in conjunction with the Scholastic Meet and the Droverstock music festival.
+It is held in conjunction with the statewide Curriculum Contest and the Droverstock music festival.

-In 2012, artists from elementary schools, high schools and colleges across Oklahoma created more than 400 works of art in four hours on the six-foot square drawing canvasses on the road leading through the USAO oval.
-Students represented 59 Oklahoma schools and colleges.
+In 2010, artists from elementary schools, high schools and colleges across Oklahoma created 340 works of art in four hours on the six-foot square drawing canvasses on the road leading through the USAO oval.
+Students represented 56 Oklahoma schools and colleges.